Earl Bostic: Career

 Bostic's King album entitled Jazz As I Feel It (1963) featured Shelly Manne on drums, Joe Pass on guitar and Richard "Groove" Holmes on organ.
 Bostic recorded A New Sound about one month later, again featuring Holmes and Pass.
 These recordings allowed Bostic to stretch out beyond the three-minute limit imposed by the 45 RPM format.
 Bostic was pleased with the sessions, which highlight his total mastery of the blues, but they also foreshadowed musical advances that were later evident in the work of John Coltrane and Eric Dolphy.

 He wrote arrangements for Paul Whiteman, Louis Prima, Lionel Hampton, Gene Krupa, Artie Shaw, Hot Lips Page, Jack Teagarden, Ina Ray Hutton, and Alvino Rey.

 His songwriting hits include "Let Me Off Uptown", performed by Anita O'Day and Roy Eldridge, and "Brooklyn Boogie", which featured Louis Prima and members of the Brooklyn Dodgers.

 Bostic's signature hit, "Flamingo" was recorded in 1951 and remains a favorite among followers of Carolina Beach Music in South Carolina, North Carolina and Virginia.

 In 1953, Bostic and his Orchestra performed for the famed ninth Cavalcade of Jazz concert held at Wrigley Field in Los Angeles which was produced by Leon Hefflin, Sr. on June 7.
 Also featured that day were Roy Brown and his Orchestra, Don Tosti and His Mexican Jazzmen, Shorty Rogers, Nat "King" Cole with Velma Middleton, and Louis Armstrong and his All Stars.

 During the early 1950s, Bostic lived with his wife in Addisleigh Park in St. Albans, Queens, in New York City, where many other jazz stars made their home.
 After that, he moved to Los Angeles, where he concentrated on writing arrangements after suffering a heart attack.
 He opened his own R&B club in Los Angeles, known as the Flying Fox.

 Death

-Bostic died on October 28, 1965 from a heart attack in Rochester, New York, while performing with his band.
+Bostic died on October 28, 1965, from a heart attack in Rochester, New York, while performing with his band.
 He was buried in Southern California's Inglewood Park Cemetery on November 2, 1965.
 Honorary pallbearers at the funeral included Slappy White and Louis Prima.
-Today he rests under a simple black slate gravemarker inscribed with his name, birth/death dates, and a solo saxophone, located not far from other musical luminaries as Chet Baker, Ray Charles, and Ella Fitzgerald, who was born exactly four years after Earl.
+Today he rests under a simple black slate grave marker inscribed with his name, birth/death dates, and a solo saxophone, located not far from such other musical luminaries as Chet Baker, Ray Charles, and Ella Fitzgerald, who was born exactly four years after Earl.
 Bostic was inducted into the Oklahoma Jazz Hall of Fame in 1993.